The Basement Mechanic's Guide to Testing Perpetual Motion Machines

 Consult a good book on electrical measurements and you will discover that proper measurements often demand considerable attention to grounding and shielding of all components of the circuit and the measuring instruments.

 Internal resistance of meters can cause problems.
-Most modern voltmeters have very high impedance inputs (several megohms), which avoid this, but ammeters are not ideal "zero resistance" devices.
+Most modern voltmeters have very high impedance inputs (several megohms), which largely avoid this, but ammeters are not ideal "zero resistance" devices.
 It's usually better to measure current by using a high quality voltmeter connected across a precision resistor.
 And that resistor should not be one that has resistance wire wound in a simple coil.
 (One can obtain resistors with wire wound non-inductively, specifically constructed to avoid such errors.)

 Terminals and junctions in your circuit can cause problems, especially at junctions between two different metals.
 These can cause thermoelectric potentials that are temperature-dependent.
 Surface oxidation should be scrupulously cleaned from terminals and wires with liquid metal cleaner, then thoroughly washed with distilled water.